Tammy's School

 Victoria values every second she gets to work alongside her mom and mentor Tammy.
 When she is not in the studio teaching or learning, Victoria continues her education through in-person and online dance courses.
 She is currently certified in Acrobatic Arts Training, NDEO Pedagogy and Content Knowledge of Dance, and Developmental Domains in Dance.

 Victoria has attended many dance conventions in Las Vegas, Nashville, New York City and Pittsburgh over the past decade, having the opportunity to train under some of the most highly respected and talented instructors in the industry.
 Victoria is more than ready to share her passion and knowledge of dance with others.
-She takes great pride in her position at Tammy’s School of Dance and can’t wait to begin her 6th season!
+She takes great pride in her position at Tammy’s School of Dance and can’t wait to begin her 7th season with the students of TSD!

 Kate Pompa